kubernetes/community/contributors/devel/sig-node/e2e-node-tests.md

     pcidevice_node3: 0
 ```

+Please note that if you add the annotations, then you must provide the full information:
-For each NUMA node, you should specify the number of SRIOV devices attached, even if it is zero.
+you must should specify the number of SRIOV devices attached to each NUMA node in the system,
+even if the number is zero.